jeffleeismyhero/devise-ios-fork/README.md

  **devise-ios** takes care about network problems and is able to automatically retry requests in case of connection issues.
 You can specify a number and time between retries using `numberOfRetries` and `retryTresholdDuration` properties of `DVSConfiguration`.

+ Devise uses `AFNetworking` under the hood.
+If needed network activity indicator can be enable through `AFNetworkActivityIndicatorManager` in `AppDelegate application:didFinishLaunchingWithOptions:`.

 ## User manager
 The main class of **devise-ios** is `DVSUserManager`.
 Provided implementation is enough for login, registration, edition and any other features offered by **devise-ios**.